Welcome to Columbia College!

 Do I have to take the assessment test?

+We can use recent high school transcripts for math placement (if you have completed a course successfully within the last 3 years, counselor signature required).
 You may also submit official transcripts showing that you've completed the courses and/or prerequisites at another accredited college or university, or from the College Board for students with AP test scores (of 3 or higher).

 What are the differences between a new, continuing and returning student?

 A new student has never attended Columbia College before.
 For students who have taken classes at Columbia College during high school, you must re-apply once graduated and you will be considered a new student.
 A continuing student has attended the previous semester and is continuing into the new semester.
 A returning student is one who attended Columbia in the past and is returning to Columbia.
 Returning students may need to update their admissions application.

 What is full-time versus part-time enrollment?

 You must enroll in 12 units to be considered a full-time student.
 A student during the Fall/Spring semester can register for up to 18 units.
 9-11 units is considered ¾ time, 6-8 units is ½ time and 5 or less units is part-time.